Local random quantum circuits are approximate polynomial-designs: Main Results

 \begin{cor} \torestate{ \corunisetofgates} \end{cor}

-The main tool behind the proof of Corollary \ref{cor:unisetofgates} is the beautiful result of Bourgain and Gamburd \cite{BG11} establishing that any finite universal set of gates in $SU(N)$, containing inverses and with elements composed of algebraic entries, is an infinite tensor-product expander with nonzero gap.
+\corref{unisetofgates} is proved in \prettyref{sec:proof-univ}.
+The main tool behind the proof is the beautiful result of Bourgain and Gamburd \cite{BG11} establishing that any finite universal set of gates in $SU(N)$ (for us $N=d^2$), containing inverses and with elements composed of algebraic entries, is an infinite tensor-product expander with nonzero gap.
 We note that the proof in Ref. \cite{BG11} does not give any estimate of the dependency of the spectral gap on $N$.
-That is the reason why Corollary \ref{cor:unisetofgates} also does not specify the dependency of the local dimension $d$ on the size of the circuit.
+That is the reason why Corollary \ref{cor:unisetofgates} also does not specify the dependency of the size of the circuit on the local dimension $d$.
 (And of course, this gap can be arbitrarily small, e.g. if the gates in $G$ are all very close to the identity.)